 Note that in addition to the File-specific methods and properties listed below, File objects inherit the full interface of

-h5f.FileIDto bind to an existing file identifier.
+h5f.FileIDto bind to an existing file identifier, or a file-like object (see Python file-like objects).

 - mode – Mode in which to open file; one of (“w”, “r”, “r+”, “a”, “w-“).
 See Opening & creating files.